xiaofengsoft/postsync/Readme.en.md

 ### Notes

-- Ensure you have logged in to your accounts on all platforms before using the software.
 - Ensure you have created the corresponding tags and categories on the relevant platforms if you plan to use tagging and categorization features.